codingphasedotcom/codingphase-blog/post/ashim-rai-interview.md

 ### If you were to go back into time and give yourself an advice to make it easier to learn to code what would you say?

-better to learn slow in the beginning to grasp all of the concepts than try and rush through a course.
+It would be better to learn slow in the beginning to grasp all of the concepts than try and rush through the language that you are learning.
+Also ignore all the noise about the latest frameworks as you can learn them in the near future, especially if you are just trying to get in the industry, just focus on the languages that are essential to get you hired in the company that you are looking into.